 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Schaeffler reported total carbon emissions of approximately 14,089,398,000 kg CO2e, with Scope 1 emissions at about 194,982,000 kg CO2e, Scope 2 emissions at approximately 3,486,000 kg CO2e (market-based), and a significant Scope 3 total of about 13,890,930,000 kg CO2e.
-The company has set ambitious targets to reduce its emissions, aiming for a 90% reduction in Scope 1 and 2 emissions by 2030, compared to a 2019 baseline.
-Additionally, Schaeffler plans to cut Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and upstream transportation and distribution by 25% within the same timeframe.
-In 2023, Schaeffler's total emissions were reported at approximately 7,082,000,000 kg CO2e, with Scope 1 emissions of about 179,000,000 kg CO2e and Scope 2 emissions at approximately 196,000,000 kg CO2e (market-based).
-The company has also committed to achieving climate-neutral production for Scope 1 and 2 emissions by 2030, with a target to eliminate 75% of these emissions by 2025.
-Schaeffler's climate commitments are aligned with the Science Based Targets initiative (SBTi), which confirms that their targets are consistent with the reductions required to limit global warming to 1.5°C. The emissions data is cascaded from the parent company, Schaeffler AG, reflecting the company's comprehensive approach to sustainability and climate action.
+In 2024, Schaeffler AG reported total carbon emissions of approximately 14,089,398,000 kg CO2e, with Scope 1 emissions at about 194,982,000 kg CO2e, Scope 2 emissions at approximately 897,551,000 kg CO2e, and Scope 3 emissions reaching about 13,890,930,000 kg CO2e.
+The company has set ambitious targets to significantly reduce its carbon footprint, aiming for a 90% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
+Additionally, Schaeffler is committed to reducing Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and upstream transportation and distribution by 25% within the same timeframe.
+Schaeffler's climate strategy includes achieving climate-neutral internal production (Scope 1 and 2) by 2030, with a target to eliminate 75% of production emissions by 2025.
+The company also plans to source 100% of its purchased power from renewable sources by 2024.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect Schaeffler's dedication to addressing climate change and reducing its environmental impact.
+The emissions data and reduction targets are cascaded from Schaeffler AG, the parent company, ensuring a consistent approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents